Starting Friday, October 3rd, there are exactly 90 days left of 2025*.

 The fact of the matter is 3 months is a pretty long time.
 It’s a quarter of a year and, over time, a quarter of our lives.
 Yet this is also the time of year that we tend to wind down.
 We say, “What’s the point, it’s almost the holidays.”

 Yes, days are getting shorter and the holidays are different (I promise to give you some great support to get through them).
 Still, I want you to imagine how great it would feel to be proud of how you ended the year rather than waiting until the 1st.
-How empowering will it be to stride into 2020 rather than dragging yourself over the finish line of 2019?
+How empowering will it be to stride into 2026 rather than dragging yourself over the finish line of 2025?
+Using it as a mile marker rather than a starting point.

 What do you do with this information?

-Is the answer to set big audacious goals, level up and kick your ass for the next 90 days?
+Is the answer to set big audacious goals, rise and grind or kick your ass for the next 90 days?
 Not at all.
-In fact, I think that is the first time I have used the term “level up” and I believe it is supposed to include a hashtag.
+In fact, although it can sometime be tempting, that is the exact mentality that tends to set us up to crash and burn into a bucket of bite sized Halloween candy.

 Still, I want you to spend some time thinking about this and take some action.
 Here’s how:

-2. Back that result or feeling into a behavior.
+- Back that result or feeling into a behavior.
 In other words, what actions do you typically take that leads to that feeling or result.
-This can include the normal things like eating and exercise but also think about thinks like connecting with friends, spending time in nature, getting good sleep, etc.
+This can include the things we talk about here like eating and exercise but also think about the other things that lead to a fullfilling life – connecting with friends, spending time in nature, getting good sleep, etc.

-3. Now pick 1-2 of these behaviors that you can commit to for the next 90 days.
-Although you might want to push this hard (#levelup) I suggest applying the Goldilocks rule.
+- Now pick 1-2 of these behaviors that you can commit to for the next 90 days.
+Although you might want to push this hard (I see you high achieving Type A’s) I suggest applying the Goldilocks rule.
 This rule states that we are most inclined to stick with something if it is just past our current ability or comfort zone.
 So, if you say I am going to do 5 jumping jacks each day, that is most likely too easy, and you won’t take it seriously.
-If you say I am going to do CrossFit 7 days a week, that is most likely too hard, and you will quit.
+If you say I am going to do 60 minutes of sprint intervals 7 days a week, that is most likely too hard, and you will quit.
 It needs to be just past your current state – so it is effort, but you can also succeed.

 The point of this is not that these 1-2 things will cause weight to melt off, hydrate your skin so you look 25 or make you live indefinitely.
 It is that they will create consistent of action and anchor you each day so you remember that this is important to you.
 True confidence does not come from results, it comes from consistency of behaviors that are congruent with your goals.
 (As luck would have it, results also come from consistency of behavior, so we are all heading to the same place).

 Focusing on these behaviors will have a ripple effect on your day and ultimately the year.
-I want you to kick off this next decade believing you have the confidence and strength that I already see in you.
+I want you to kick off this next year believing you have the capacity and strength that I already see in you.

 And if by chance you do find that special 25 yr. old skin elixir, be sure to send it my way.
 Can’t hurt.